kktse/kktse.github.io/_posts/2021-07-12-re71r-255-40-r17-tire-vertical-stiffness.markdown

 The tire is an elastic springing element in the suspension system that cannot be ignored.
 Understanding the relationship between the tires and the chassis affords you better tuning control over the ride and the lateral load transfer distribution.
-With manufacturers being opaque with the technical data on their products, laboratory tire tests represent one way to gain insight into tire performance.
+With manufacturers being opaque with the technical data of their products, laboratory tire tests represent one way to gain insight into tire performance.
 The vertical stiffness test can be repeated with several tires to provide insight into how tire manufacturers are differentiating their products,